adriaaula/website/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am a student focused in the ecology of marine microbes in the Institut de Ciències Marines (ICM-CSIC).
-My thesis is focused in understanding the ecology of the whole community on a temporal basis through studying the seasonal patterns in the [Blanes Bay Microbial Observatory](http://webold.icm.csic.es/bio/projects/icmicrobis/bbmo/).
-I work both from amplicon and metagenomic datasets.
+I am a student with interest in the ecology of marine microbes at the Institut de Ciències Marines (ICM-CSIC; Barcelona).
+My thesis is focused in understanding the ecology of microbial communities on a temporal basis through studying their seasonal patterns in the [Blanes Bay Microbial Observatory](http://webold.icm.csic.es/bio/projects/icmicrobis/bbmo/).
+I work both with amplicon and metagenomic datasets.

 I care deeply about open access science and the need of code literacy in the scientific world in general.
-A paper is the advertisment of the data and analyses behind, nothing else!
+A paper is the advertisement of the data and analyses behind, nothing else.

-~Data viz addict~

-When I am not science doing, I am probably either worrying about climate change or climbing mountains.
+When I am not science-doing, I am probably either worrying about climate change or climbing mountains.